mshumayl/shumayldotcom/posts/aidaleel-architecture.md

     return json.dumps(res, default=str)
 ```

-The whole repository is Dockerized and container image is published on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
-From there, we can create a new Lambda by supplying the URI of the container image in the Lambda console.
+The repository is Dockerized and the container image is published on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
+From there, we can create a new Lambda by supplying the URI of our container image in the Lambda console.

 In order to trigger this Lambda, we use [Amazon EventBridge Scheduler](https://ap-southeast-1.console.aws.amazon.com/scheduler/home?region=ap-southeast-1#schedules), which allows us to effectively set a cron-based schedule to run the Lambda once every single day.